-JUICE - Jupiter Icy moons Explorer Consolidated Report on Mission Analysis (CReMA)
+JUpiter Icy moons Explorer (JUICE): Consolidated Report on Mission Analysis (CReMA)

-It remains close to zero degree at the beginning due to the two pseudo-resonance.
-Then it increases up to 29 deg (reached after 13C5), stays during nearly 3 months at its maximum before being reduced close to zero again for the transfer to Ganymede (18C10).
+It remains close to zero degree at the beginning due to the pseudo-resonance.
+Then it increases up to 22 deg (reached at 11C5), stays during more than 3 months at its maximum before being reduced close to zero again for the transfer to Ganymede (16C10).